What is Endodontics?

 If you have any of the above stated ailments or medications, it is possible that the Specialist will ask for a medical clearance letter in order to proceed with the treatment.

 How long does it take?
 It can take approximately an hour and a half.
-Or it can be two appointments of 40 minutes each depending on what the specialists recommends.
+Or it can be two appointments of 40 minutes each, depending on what the specialists recommend.

 Is it done in our dental clinic?
 Yes.